mahfuz225bd/images-for-draft-site/README.md

-# Placeholder Images and Photos for Draft Websites
+# Placeholder Images and Photos for Websites